 Why do bugs need hotels?

-Schools may feel pressure to keep their plots tidy and in a new garden, or one that consists of hard surfaces, the amount of natural cover will be limited.
+Schools may feel pressure to keep their plots tidy and in a new garden, or one that consists of hard surfaces, the amount of natural cover will be limited for insects might be limited.
 We can help provide more homes by creating bug hotels, which are often interesting and attractive creations in their own right.

 What makes a good bug hotel?